How do ads work on X now?

 Targeting Features

-• Keywords—based on what users have searched for, tweeted, or Tweets they’ve engaged with.
+- Keywords—based on what users have searched for, posted, or content they’ve engaged with.
 Keywords can be included or excluded.

-• Follower look-alikes—people who are ‘like’ followers of different Twitter accounts, such as what they have tweeted, retweeted, clicked on, and so on.
+- Follower look-alikes—people who are ‘like’ followers of different X accounts, such as what they have posted, reposted, clicked on, and so on.

-• Interests—based on what people have tweeted and retweeted, clicked on, who they follow, and other indicators of interest.
-While not as extensive as Facebook advertising, Twitter have multiple interests listed under different categories to select from.
+- Interests—based on what people have posted and reposted, clicked on, who they follow, and other indicators of interest.
+While not as extensive as Facebook advertising, X has multiple interests listed under different categories to select from.

-• Movies and TV shows—based on whether someone tweets about a movie or show when it’s on air.
+- Movies and TV shows—based on whether someone posts about a movie or show when it’s on air.
 Start typing, and relevant shows from around the world will appear to select from.

-• Events—a Twitter users interest in a particular event is measured by multiple indicators, such as what they tweet or engage with.
-Events include holidays like Christmas, sports events, and even ‘Recurring trends’ based on popular recurring Twitter hashtags
+- Events—a X user's interest in a particular event is measured by multiple indicators, such as what they post or the type of content they engage with.
+Events include holidays like Christmas, sports events, and even ‘Recurring trends’ based on popular recurring X hashtags

-• Conversation topics—Twitter have over 10,000 conversation topics to choose from, and you can target users involved in them over the past 28 days
+- Conversation topics—X has over 10,000 conversation topics to choose from, and you can target users involved in them over the past 28 days

-• Users who saw or engaged with your previous Tweets
+- Users who saw or engaged with your previous posts

 In addition, you can specifically target your own followers.